wp-plugins/wiki-on-medal/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Wiki on Medal is a widget that lets your visitors to see article on medal from Wikipedia.
+Wiki on Medal is a widget that lets your visitors to see article on medal (featured article) from Wikipedia.

 == Description ==

-Wiki on Medal is a widget that lets your visitors to see article on medal from Wikipedia.
+Wiki on Medal is a widget that lets your visitors to see article on medal (featured article) from Wikipedia.
 Supported languages so far: Deutsch, Polish, English.
 More languages in the future.

 == Installation ==